BUMETCS673/cs673se_sum1_24_team_3/code/survey_app/users/README.md

-This folder is the Django webserver that allowisng users to resgister and login in to the survey dashboard, which can taking the available surveys and look at the survey they have been taken.
+This folder is the Django webserver that allowing users to register and login in to the survey dashboard, which can taking the available surveys and look at the survey they have been taken.

 The webserver accessing is in the code folder README.md, this one is focus on how to using the auto testing to test the webserver.